Skip to Main Content

 Introduction

 This page is an introduction to finding resources to support working with Pacific peoples.
-More information on finding material to related to Pacific studies can be found on the Pacific Studies subject guide and the topic guide for Pacific Health
+More information on finding material to related to Pacific studies can be found on the Pacific and Pasifika subject guide and the topic guide for Pacific Health

 When searching for Pacific information you might need to try a combination of keywords, useful broad terms might include Pacific, Pasifika, Oceanic, Oceania, Melanesia, Micronesia, Polynesia.
 It is often also useful to search specific islands, for example, Samoa, Tonga, Fiji.